-The Snowdonia Slate Trail is an 83 mile circular walking route which leads you through the awe-inspiring landscape of Snowdonia National Park.
+The Snowdonia Slate Trail is an 83 mile circular walking route which leads you through the awe-inspiring landscape of Snowdonia (Eryri) National Park.
 The route has a choice of independent hostels and bunkhouses offering great value self catering accommodation that’s just perfect for walkers.

 Snowdonia Slate Trail Hostel and Bunkhouse Accommodation